Dale Murphy: Public persona

 Murphy's clean-living habits off the diamond were frequently noted in the media.
-A devout member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Murphy did not drink alcoholic beverages, would not allow women to be photographed embracing him, and paid his teammates' dinner checks as long as alcoholic beverages were not on the tab.
+Raised as a Presbyterian, he converted to the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1975 while in the minor leagues after conversations with teammate Barry Bonnell.
+As a devout church member, Murphy did not drink alcoholic beverages, would not allow women to be photographed embracing him, and paid his teammates' dinner checks as long as alcoholic beverages were not on the tab.
 He also refused to give television interviews unless he was fully dressed.
-Murphy had been introduced to the LDS Church early in his career by teammate Barry Bonnell.

-For several years the Atlanta Constitution ran a weekly column, wherein Murphy responded to young fans' questions and letters.
-In 1987 he shared Sports Illustrated magazine's "Sportsmen and Sportswomen of the Year" award with seven others, characterized as "Athletes Who Care", for his work with numerous charities, including the Make-a-Wish Foundation, the Georgia March of Dimes and the American Heart Association.
+For several years The Atlanta Constitution ran a weekly column, wherein Murphy responded to young fans' questions and letters.
+In 1987 he shared Sports Illustrateds "Sportsmen and Sportswomen of the Year" award with seven others, characterized as "Athletes Who Care", for his work with numerous charities, including the Make-a-Wish Foundation, the Georgia March of Dimes and the American Heart Association.

 One of his more memorable incidents was reminiscent of a scene from the classic black-and-white baseball film The Pride of the Yankees:

 Before a home game against San Francisco on June 12, 1983, Murphy visited in the stands with Elizabeth Smith, a six-year-old girl who had lost both hands and a leg when she stepped on a live power line.
 After Murphy gave her a cap and a T shirt, her nurse innocently asked if he could hit a home run for Elizabeth.
 "I didn't know what to say, so I just sort of mumbled 'Well, O.K.,' " says Murphy.
 That day he hit two homers and drove in all the Braves' runs in a 3–2 victory.

 He was ultimately granted several honors because of his integrity, character, and sportsmanship, including the Lou Gehrig Memorial Award (1985), "Sportsman of the Year" (1987), Roberto Clemente Award (1988), Bart Giamatti Community Service Award (1991), and World Sports Humanitarian Hall of Fame (1991 induction).

 Hall of Fame candidacy

-Despite his reputation as a star five-tool player superstar and multiple MVP awards, Murphy has not been elected to the Baseball Hall of Fame.
-He first appeared on the writers' ballot in 1999.
-He has failed to gain election, joining Barry Bonds, Roger Maris, and Juan González as the only Hall of Fame-eligible recipients of multiple MVP awards not in the Hall.
-His failed candidacy has drawn particular notice due to his reputation as a clean-living player whose career was immediately followed by baseball's scandal-plagued "steroids era".
+With his reputation as an outstanding all-around star player in the 1980s with multiple MVP awards and excellent power, Murphy was initially thought to be a strong candidate for election to the Baseball Hall of Fame.
+Of the 26 players ahead of him on the career home run list when he retired, 24 have been elected to the Hall; all were elected by the baseball writers, 16 of them in their first year of eligibility.
+The only two who have not been elected, Dave Kingman and Darrell Evans, ended their careers with batting averages below .250, and neither ever won a Gold Glove or finished higher than 11th in MVP voting.
+Murphy's 398 home runs placed him fourth among players who were primarily center fielders, behind only Willie Mays, Mickey Mantle and Duke Snider, who was then the most statistically similar player to Murphy.
+Of the National League's top ten right-handed home run leaders when he retired, Murphy is the only one who has not been elected: